Little Bit Recipes

 A crock pot filled with rice on top of a white towel.Pin

 After 1 hour, check the rice for doneness.
 It should be tender, and most of the liquid should be absorbed.
-If the rice is not done yet, continue cooking, checking every 15-30 minutes.
+If the rice is not done yet, continue cooking, checking every 15 to 30 minutes.
 When done, fluff it with a fork and serve.

 Variations